 HARMAN’s JBL 4367 Studio Monitor Brings Professional-Grade Audio Performance to the Home

-DALLAS, Texas – HARMAN’s JBL today introduced the 4367 Studio Monitor, created to bring professional-grade JBL performance to home audio.
+AMSTERDAM, The Netherlands – At ISE 2016, HARMAN’s JBL is showcasing the 4367 Studio Monitor, created to bring professional-grade JBL performance to home audio.
 The JBL 4367 incorporates drivers and technologies directly drawn from the company’s M2 Master Reference Monitor to deliver remarkable musical realism and sonic accuracy.
 It features JBL’s iconic studio monitor design, with an exposed mid/high-frequency horn driver and a blue front baffle that reflect the 4367’s pro audio lineage.

 The D2 driver operates into JBL’s newly developed High-Definition Imaging (HDI®) waveguide that provides neutral frequency response both on-axis and off-axis in both the vertical and horizontal planes and a seamless sonic blend with the woofer.
 The unique geometry of the HDI waveguide enables the JBL 4367 to deliver superlative imaging on a realistic soundstage, with a natural tonal balance at nearly any listening position in a wide range of acoustic environments.

-The 4367 employs the JBL 2216Nd 15-inch Differential Drive® woofer used in the M2, modified with a new spider and a new surround treatment.
-The cast aluminum frame woofer employs a pure pulp cone material, dual 3-inch voice coils and dual neodymium motor structures to provide articulate, authoritative low-frequency performance down to below 30Hz.
+The 4367 employs the JBL 2216Nd 380mm Differential Drive® woofer used in the M2, modified with a new spider and a new surround treatment.
+The cast aluminum frame woofer employs a pure pulp cone material, dual 75mm voice coils and dual neodymium motor structures to provide articulate, authoritative low-frequency performance down to below 30Hz.